 To make this raglan sleeve kimono, you’ll need:

 - one package of Ric Rac (I used medium size)

 - a small amount of Velcro

-The pattern will squeeze neatly onto one fat quarter of Spoonflower’s combed cotton.
+The pattern will squeeze neatly onto one fat quarter of Spoonflower’s Basic Cotton Ultra.
 I used some small-scale prints by Heather Dutton.
 You will have three pattern pieces.
 Begin by pinning the raglan sleeves to the shirt back and sewing.